INTRODUCTION

 DATA ENCRYPTION COMPLIANCE (BIS / NSA)

-Applications Be-Maps and Be-M2M use following publicly available open source libraries to send / receive / manage data via email:
+Applications Be-Maps uses following publicly available open source libraries to send / receive / manage data via email:

 - https://github.com/MailCore/mailcore2 for iOS